mehmetkut/mehmetkut.github.io/about.md

 <img class="Centered" src= " {{ site.url }}/assets/images/me.jpg" height="400px" />
 </div>

+My name is **Mehmet Kut**.
 I am a Software Engineer currently working in Ceviz Bilgi Teknolojileri of team at Azure.
 I started my professional career in 2007 after completing my graduation as Bachelor in IT.
 Since beginning of my professional career I have been working in .NET and its surrounding ecosystem.

 I am a technology enthusiast and love to dig in emerging technologies.
 Most of my working hours are spent on creating architecture, evaluating upcoming products and developing frameworks.
 In career, I have designed architecture and successfully delivered products for multiple companies.
 Currently I am obsessed with Azure, ASP.NET Core and have been following it since it was announced.